-Nights when I am sleeping in her shoulder blades, her white-feather wings and necklaces of sentences enfold me so effortlessly–that when I wake to her cloud embrace, the obfuscated skies and sentences do not overwhelm me with how limitless I have become.
+Nights when I am sleeping in her shoulder blades, her white feather wings and necklaces of sentences enfold me so gently that when I wake in her cloud embrace, the dusky skies and sentences do not overwhelm me with how limitless I have become.

 In half-sleep, her feather wings are starlings hovering above me.
-One by one, I stroke her silk-white feathers, feel their attenuated bone–and burn them in my memory; the sight of all twelve of them, each by each, wings beating like an excited heart, flying into dusty skies, a temple somewhere—so distant from me.
+One by one, I stroke the soft white feathers, feel the fragile bone and sear them into my memory: the sight of all twelve of them, each by each, wings beating like an excited heart flying into dusky skies, a temple somewhere—so distant from me.

-I did not speak or sing to her for 16 Seasons, 4 long Sunless Winters, 1,461 days.
-I cannot explain–not even to myself.
-A miracle–when I unleashed her name, Bellona, to the ice-cloud skies finally–she coursed through tumultuous seas back through me–her sentences spilling from my mouth before she nestled me once more in her feather-white embrace.
-Yes, I had been silent for four years and I am sorry for that, but she understood why.
+I did not speak or sing to her for 16 seasons, 4 long sunless winters, 1,461 days.
+I cannot justify-–not even to myself.
+A miracle: when I unleashed her name to the ice-cloud skies, and she coursed through seas back through me, her sentences spilling from my mouth—and me, nestled once more in her feather-white shoulders.
+Yes, I had been silent for four years—and I am sorry for that, but she understood why.

-Month after month, she stalked me in the too-overgrown forest behind my shabby house—as if she were tracing the narrowest path of light with her extenuated, delicate finger.
-I trembled, too insignificant–there amidst the ancient trees of her reckoning–her promise of something I was still afraid of.
+Month after month, she stalked me in the too-overgrown woods behind my shabby house—as if she were tracing the narrowest path of light with her long, delicate finger.
+I trembled, too insignificant, there amidst the ancient trees and her reckoning–-that promise—of something—I was still afraid of.

-Now she leaves me at whim—not returning for many days or weeks, sometimes.
-I enumerated far-too-many hours, but will not total them/admit the unbearable sum even to myself.
-Instead, I await her at night, prostrate, ready for her pearl-white down-feather wings to find me.
+Now she leaves me at whim—not returning for many days or weeks sometimes.
+I counted many hours but will not total them or admit to myself.
+Instead, I await her at night, prostrate, ready for her down-feather wings to find me.
 For the blades of her shoulders and wild sentences to hurt me.
-And I have to wonder is this wrong?
+And I have to wonder, Is this wrong?

-Once she came to me during an almost-moonless night.
-I spotted her at the crumpled window of my bedroom through the telescope I had purchased, so I would not miss her desperately-anticipated appearance–I assisted her inside;; the weight of her emaciated body slumped against my sternum–before i witnessed her streams of tears shimmering in the scant moonlight.
+Once she came to me during an almost moonless night.
+She appeared—crumpled at the window.
+I helped her inside and then saw the streams of tears pooling in the little bit of moonlight.
 I sat her on my bed.
 She and I in quiet shock.
-Her open-flower wounds, royal purple and blue-crimson gashes–were remarkably clean-looking.
-I probed her face but she dodged my colorless eyes.
-They are for you, she said–before finally arresting my riveted gaze, as I towered above her.
+Her open-flower wounds, purple blue and red—gashes–-were remarkably clean.
+I probed her face, but she avoided my colorless eyes.
+They are for you, she said before finally meeting my gaze as I towered above her.
 They are your pain.

 I bathed her with my cupped hands of sea water and rose hips.
 The salt burned her open-flower wounds.
-When the deep gashes dried, I wrapped her cut places in gauze–cautiously/gently [not too tight]–calm the whole time, so she would cease shaking.
-And then I, Orpheus, played her lullaby after lullaby on my guitar.
-Then we lay inside goose-down-feathers, and I wept in her beautiful long hair until dawn.
+When the deep gashes dried, I wrapped her cut places in gauze–gently, not too tight; calm the whole time, so she would stop shaking.

 When she was strong enough to leave me, she disappeared.
-She always, eventually abandoned me.
-This time , she left an orange book on my kitchen table.
-The book was tied several times around with a hemp leather cord, knotted over a stone from the sea–a stone I had seen several times in her odd pocket where her hand would go to touch when she was nervous or afraid.
+This time there was an orange book on my kitchen table.
+The book was tied several times around with a hemp cord knotted over a stone from the sea, a stone I had seen several times in her odd pocket where her hand would go to touch when she was nervous or afraid.

-The note I found underneath the book when I lifted it to my face–to inhale the magnolia-perfumed [the redolent, sweet fragrance of her hair] pages—instructed not to open under any circumstances Her beautiful handwritten calligraphy–set in soft, veridian ink reminded me of watercolor paintings of summer grass and vibrant emeralds.
-Imagine the sentences I have written here for you, the inner cover read–sentences and stanzas about you, about us, timeless as stone.
+The note I found underneath the book when I lifted it to smell her hair—instructed not to open under any circumstances.
+Imagine the sentences I have written here for you.
+Sentences and stanzas about you, about us, timeless as stone.

-Hour upon hour, endless night upon nights of paltry, discombobulated sleep–I formulated her indeterminately-possible, stunning sentences.
-I had, long ago, memorized the cadences and rhythm of her eloquent, mellifluous speech–how she usually spoke in meandering, long poetic stanzas, with a short thought interposed here and there.
-I’m not sure if those succinct breaks were for her own benefit or for me—a resting place after spiraling through her infinitely- complex, syntactical machines.
+Hour upon hour, upon nights of little or no sleep, I formulated her sentences.
+I knew the cadences and rhythm of her eloquent speech, how she usually spoke in meandering long cascades with a short thought interposed here and there.
+I’m not sure if those succinct breaks were for her own benefit or for me—a resting place after wandering through so many complex syntactical machines.

-The night she returned I scrolled the window panes open in my bedroom and cooed to her bird noises.
-She was more beautiful than she had ever appeared to be–an opalescent glow haloed her entire being.
-She handed me a large, white-feather pen that she assembled from a fallen sea-bird that had misjudged the cliffs, she sang in a voice tinged with melancholy.
-Its eyes still open & staring at the sky, she said.
+The night she returned I scrolled the windowpanes open in my bedroom and cooed to her bird noises.
+She handed me a large feather pen that she made from a fallen seabird that had misjudged the cliffs.
+Its eyes still open and staring at the sky, she said.
 I hastened her to the meager kitchen table, to the orange book.
 My impatience palpable.
 She unknotted the stone from hemp.

 [published in Gone Lawn 19, 2015]